 The Poetry Out Loud contest starts at the classroom level with winners advancing to a school-wide competition, then to a regional and/or state competition, and ultimately to the National Finals.
-Each winner at the state level receives $200 and an all-expenses-paid trip with an adult chaperone to Washington to compete for the national championship.
-The state winner’s school receives a $500 stipend for the purchase of poetry books.
-The first runner-up in each state receives $100, with $200 for his or her school library.
-A total of $50,000 in awards and school stipends is awarded annually at the National Finals.
+The state champion receives a cash award and an all-expenses-paid trip to Washington DC with an adult chaperone to compete in the national competition.
+His or her school also receives a gift to purchase books of poetry.
+The first runner-up and his or her school library receive smaller cash awards.

 Schools sign up to participate in Poetry Out Loud in the fall.
 We provide schools with onsite workshops with experienced teaching artists on a first come, first served basis.
 Teachers receive a free professional development workshop to show them how to incorporate Poetry Out Loud into their curriculum, as well as resources such as a database of poems, a resource guide, videos and more.
 Student winners at the school level can also attend a free full-day workshop to prepare for state finals.

 In 2014, 170 Connecticut teachers worked with over sixty-seven hundred students to help them find the voice of a poem and, in the process, their own voices as well.
 Twenty-nine schools were represented at the state finals.
 This year, we plan to expand to at least 40 schools, schedule more visiting poet workshops to helps schools with tight resources and hold an celebration banquet for students and teachers in honor of their hard work.